wahidKhan74/ecom-webservice/README.md

-# Spring boot Web service app for sample api demontration.
+# Spring boot Web service app for sample API demontration.
 - Use for sample jenkins job execution
 - Use for automated CI / CD pipleline
 - Use for Docker image creation